 One more passage that talks about the substitutionary atonement is Isaiah 53:5.
 This verse talks about the coming Christ who was to die on the cross for our sins.
 The prophecy is very detailed, and the crucifixion happened just as it was foretold.
 “But he was pierced for our transgressions, he was crushed for our iniquities; the punishment that brought us peace was upon him, and by his wounds we are healed.”
 Notice the substitution.
 Here again we see that Christ paid the price for us!

 We can only pay the price of sin on our own by being punished and placed in hell for all eternity.
-But God’s Son, Jesus Christ, came to earth to pay for the price of our sins.
+But God’s Son, Jesus Christ, came to earth to pay the price of our sins.
 Because He did this for us, we now have the opportunity to not only have our sins forgiven, but to spend eternity with Him.
-In order to do this we must place our faith in what Christ did on the cross.
+In order to do this, we must place our faith in what Christ did on the cross.
 We cannot save ourselves; we need a substitute to take our place.
 The death of Jesus Christ is the substitutionary atonement.